michalszczecinski/pack/README.md

-#pack: simple utility for producing list of items to pack based on inventory and number of criterias
+#pack: simple utility for producing list of items to pack based on inventory and number of criteria

 ##What is it